 - Optimistic: Beth tends to have a positive outlook towards life and events and she focuses in on the good in people or situations.
 This disposition is helpful for getting along with others and often leads to general happiness with one's career and life.
-Caution -- Beth must remember to consider what might go wrong (play devil's advocate) when advocating legal issues or working on business transactions to ensure she is properly representing the client fully.
-Only focusing on the positive outcome will negatively affect one's representation of the client's best interest.
+Caution: Beth must remember to consider what might go wrong (play devil's advocate) when advocating legal issues or working on business transactions to ensure she is properly representing the client fully.
+Focusing only on the positive outcome will negatively affect one's representation of the client's best interest.

 - Skeptical but not jaded: She tends to be somewhat skeptical, particularly when considering the motives of opposing parties/counsel.
 This is an important trait for making informed judgments in client situations.

 - Can perform with or without direction: Beth is able to get the job done with minimal input but will not resist direction or guidance.